havensir/EventAttendanceTracker/README.md

     - **Then** I see an error message

 🖼️ Silas’ Story (UI)
-- *Example idea: “As an Attendee, I want to register online so I can receive a QR ticket.”*
 - 👉 Fill in your user story below.
   -  As a **?**, I want **?**, so that I can **?**.
       - **Given** [some context or precondition]